 Barrels were chosen as the container to send on ships overseas because of their waterproofing material when you choose a plastic barrel and their ease to move by rolling them due to their cylindrical shape.

-Following are four things you need to know about shipping a barrel to Jamaica such as their size, how to pack them, labeling and insuring them properly and how to clear customs.
+Following are four things you need to know about when shipping barrels to Jamaica such as their size, how to pack them, labeling and insuring them properly and how to clear customs.
 Let the experts at Carib Shipping Company help you out with these free tips.

 Barrel Size and Contents

 How much fits inside a barrel?
 These cylindrical shipping containers are often called 55-gallon drums, or 44-gallon in the UK, or 200-liter drums.
 Some are of fibre or cardboard material, while others are made out of waterproof, durable plastic.
 They are considered to be 55 or 44-gallon drums because they hold this amount of gallons or liters when filled with liquid.

 Standard drums have an inside dimension of 572 millimetres, 22.5 inches diameter and 851 millimetres, 33.5 inches height.
 So, when you are not filling it with liquids, the actual filled weight is going to vary.

 It’s important to purchase a brand new barrel to be certain that it has not been previously used in shipping hazardous materials.
 It is not recommended to reuse the barrels, but if you do get one that has previously been used, air it out for several hours to ensure it is as odor free as possible.Duppy know who fi fright’n.
 Click To Tweet

 What Can Be Packed Inside?